monch1962/hello-world-secops/README.md

 ![Build Status](https://sonarcloud.io/api/project_badges/measure?project=monch1962_hello-world-devops&metric=vulnerabilities)

 ## Intention
 This is a trivial NodeJS app, with a few unit tests, a few integration tests, a few PACTs and a few performance tests.
+It's also linked to https://sonarcloud.io for code quality checks.
 Intended use case is to discover and document how to build/test/deploy this app within different CI frameworks

 ## Manual app startup & test execution